MMeiners/Portfolio/PhoenixExamples/README.md

 # City of Phoenix Open Data

 The City of Phoenix has an Open Data Portal which the public can use to do their own analysis.
 I have decided to use a couple of those datasets in my portfolio.
 Since I don't have any specific goals or stories in mind, I will start with doing exploratory analysis in Tableau Public 2019.1.
-The worksheets are available in this repo has PowerPoint files.
+The worksheets are available in this repo as PowerPoint files.
 You can also follow the links below to see the live story dashboard in Tableau Public online.

 ### Sky Harbor Dataset